-Animal abuse and domestic violence
+Animal abuse and domestic violence: there is a link

-calling Crimeline at 1-800-423-TIPS and your information will remain anonymous.
+call Crimeline at 1-800-423-TIPS and your information will remain anonymous.

 filing a complaint online by going to Crimeline.org.

 All citizens in Florida are mandatory reporters of suspected child abuse or neglect.

 Suspected child or elder abuse or neglect can be reported by calling 1-800-962-2873, or using the online reporting form.

 The definition of “animal abuse” varies from State to State and while most people have some idea of what this means, we investigate complaints of abuse or cruelty under Florida State Statute, 828.12, Cruelty to Animals.
 This statute defines felony cruelty as:

 (2) A person who intentionally commits an act to any animal, or a person who owns or has the custody or control of any animal and fails to act, which results in the cruel death, or excessive or repeated infliction of unnecessary pain or suffering, or causes the same to be done, commits aggravated animal cruelty, a felony of the third degree, punishable as provided in s.
 775.082 or by a fine of not more than $10,000, or both.

 Examples of felony animal cruelty under this section of the statute could include many intentional acts such as but not limited to

 drowning an animal.